-One of my favorite things in my blogging process is making branded graphics for my posts.
+One of my favorite parts of my blogging process is making branded graphics.
 Creating original blog graphics is a two-part process for me, which requires photography and design.
-While I have worked to standardize my graphics for my blog posts, I do enjoy this creative process and coming up with a couple layout templates and photo ideas, two very important aspects for making consistent and dazzling blog graphics.
+While I have worked to standardize my graphics for my blog posts, I do enjoy this creative process and coming up with layout templates and photo ideas—two very important aspects for making consistent and dazzling blog graphics.

 How to Take Your Blog Graphics to the Next Level: